When it comes to reducing your taxable income, itemizing your deductions can really maximize your tax savings.

 Deciding whether to itemize

 When deciding whether to itemize, you need to remember that you will be giving up the standard deduction.
 Therefore, after adding up your itemized deductions, you need to make sure the total is greater than the standard deduction for your filing status.
-If it’s not, then you will actually pay more in tax if you itemize.
+If it’s not, then you will most likely pay more in tax if you itemize.